go-json-experiment/jsonbench/README.md

     call methods and functions that operate on a pointer receiver.
     This will hurt performance, but is more correct.

+4. When marshaling or unmarshaling, `JSONv2` supports calling type-defined methods or caller-defined functions with the current `jsontext.Encoder` or `jsontext.Decoder`.
+The `Encoder` or `Decoder` must contain a state machine to validate calls according to the JSON grammar.
+    Maintaining this state will hurt performance.
+    The `JSONv1` API provides no means for obtaining the `Encoder` or `Decoder` so it never needed to explicitly maintain a state machine.
+    Conformance to the JSON grammar is implicitly accomplished by matching against the structure of the call stack.

 All of the charts are unit-less since the values are normalized relative to `JSONv1`, which is why `JSONv1` always has a value of 1.
 A lower value is better (i.e., runs faster).

-Benchmarks were performed on an AMD Ryzen 9 5900X.
+Benchmarks were performed on an AMD Ryzen 9 9950X.

 ## Marshal Performance